Gates County, North Carolina: Economy

 Most of Gates County's revenue comes from property taxes on personal property, with a small percentage coming from commercial sources.

 Industries

 The main industries are agriculture and forest products.
 Heritage tourism and recreation are increasing in importance.

 Education

 Gates County Schools has five schools ranging from pre-kindergarten to twelfth grade.
 Those five schools are separated into one high school (Gates County Senior High School), one middle school, and three elementary schools.

-Gates County is quite prideful in its high school athletics.
-Gates County High School has won a state championship in football, in 1971.
-That team was led by legendary coach, Pete Smoak.
-Most recently, the football team has been successful in the Tar-Roanoke Conference, and winning the conference in 2010.
-The Red Barons galvanized the entire northeastern part of North Carolina, as it went on its improbable run, winning 11 games in a row, and going undefeated in the conference.
-This team was led by current head coach, Matt Biggy.
-In 2023 the Red Barons soccer team went undefeated in conference play and set a school record for soccer wins in a season, led by head coach Dominic Ross.
-It is home to many athletes, including Thomas Smith, formerly of the Buffalo Bills, and Walter Smith I, formerly of the Toronto Argonauts.